SebastianRehfeldt/evolutionaryComputation/README.md

 - 2D chromosome

 ### Cross-over
-- uniform, one-point, two-points cross-over on whole sub-blocks (points are limited to links between sub-blocks)
-- How about fixed initial points? - fix later by random swap in sub-block, not allow to change
+- block or row swap cross-over
+- givens are swapped to original places afterwards
+- sub-blocks were transformed into valid permutations in case duplicated numbers exist

 ### Mutation
-- for each sub-block: swap non-fixed integers
+- for each sub-block: swap non-given numbers

 ## Variants
-- Simple as described above
+- Simple as described above (containing, swap mutation and swap cross-overs as well as a fitness function which counts conflicts only)
-- More complex operators: maybe forbid incorrect mutations which create duplicates in columns or rows
+- More complex operators (future)
+- Better initialization (future)
-- add restart
+- Different EA procedures (random restart or similar, future)

 ## Related Papers
 - Solving, Rating and Generating Sudoku Puzzles with GA - Timo Mantere and Janne Koljonen